 DNAcademy will teach you tricks even if you have some experience with domain investing.
 I was so happy with the program that I am recommending it here, and I also went through the trouble of getting you a coupon code (worth $50).
 Just type in WHOAPI during your order process.

 Also, I want to go that extra mile for you because I am really passionate about domain names and I think you can also have success with it.
-So, if you have any questions before, during or after the DNAcademy, I will make myself personally available, and WhoAPI will give you complete access to our tools for an entire month – our Professional package worth $39.
+So, if you have any questions before, during or after the DNAcademy, I will make myself personally available.
 Just sign up and contact me with the subject “DNAcademy member,” and I will also send you my 20-page guide on domain names.

 “Isn’t it better to invest in education instead of spending thousands of dollars on renewals or buying worthless domains?
 I certainly thought so, and I am glad I did!
 DNAcademy is not only the perfect place to get proper education, but reaches into the very DNA of a domain name investor.
 Michael’s 6×6 Matrix might spare you hours of pointless cold-calling, and another tactic might teach you how to find and compare other domain sales so that you don’t undervalue a great domain that you have.
 My only wish is that I found out about this sooner.”

 Join the growing domain investing community today with the right first step, by being able to buy and sell the right domain names.
-With extra guidance, coupon code and WhoAPI’s Professional package you are three steps closer to DNAcademy and one step closer to that $1,000 I mentioned at the beginning.
+With extra guidance, coupon code and DNAcademy you are three steps closer to that $1,000 I mentioned at the beginning of this post.